-Today, Somerset Place State Historic Site is situated on 31 acres in Washington County, North Carolina.
-Most of the tour consists of walking outdoors and through seven buildings.
+Today, Somerset Place State Historic Site is situated on 31 acres in Washington County, NC.
+Most of our tour does consist of walking outdoors and in and out of seven buildings.
 We ask that visitors remember to wear comfortable walking shoes.
-In the spring and summer, an afternoon rain shower is not uncommon, and we do give guided tours in the rain.
+In the spring and summer an afternoon rain shower is not uncommon, and as we do give guided tours in the rain.
 Please be prepared for this possibility.

 If you have scheduled a guided tour, we ask that your group arrives no later than 15 minutes before your scheduled start time.
 This will give you the opportunity to walk from the parking lot to our visitor center and for the group leader to fill out a brief group tour form.
-Since our restroom facilities are limited, allow students time to use the restrooms prior to the tour.
+Our restroom facilities are limited, allow students time to use the restrooms prior to the tour.
 We recommend allowing 15-30 minutes for this if you have a large group.

 Prior to your arrival, Somerset Place staff will determine how to divide your students depending on the group size and availability of site staff.
 Please divide the students accordingly upon arrival to ensure that your group begins the tour promptly and smoothly.
 Teachers and chaperones should remain with their group throughout the tour.
-All adults accompanying school groups are expected to help maintain a positive atmosphere for learning on the tour by encouraging attentiveness, participation, and appropriate behavior.
+All adults accompanying school groups are expected to help maintain a positive atmosphere for learning on tour by encouraging attentiveness, participation, and appropriate behavior.

 At the teacher's discretion, after the guided tour, the students are welcome to browse through our gift shop and purchase souvenirs.
-Our gift shop has nineteenth-century toys and trinkets, as well as books for multiple grade levels.
+Our gift shop has nineteenth century toys and trinkets, as well as books for multiple grade levels.

-If your group will be bringing packed lunches, you may consider using the sheltered picnic tables at Pettigrew State Park, located next to Somerset Place on the corner of Lake Shore Road and Thirty-Foot Canal Road.
-To reserve a picnic area, please call Pettigrew at 252-797-4475.
+If your group will be bringing packed lunches, you may consider using the sheltered picinic tables at Pettigrew State Park, located next to Somerset Place on the corner of Lake Shore Road, and 30 Foot Canal.
+To reserve their picnic area, please call Pettigrew at 252-797-4475.
 Staff can also direct you to the benches in our outdoor learning center.